alessandro90/cpputils/README.md

         | std::ranges::transform([](int i) { return i * 2; });
 ```

-`zip_view` is similar to `zip` but it first takes a callable to apply to each of the zipped elements.
+`zip_with` is similar to `zip` but it first takes a callable to apply to each of the zipped elements.

 #### **Example**